djyde/front/README.md

 * [Jade](http://jade-lang.com) - Template engine.
 * [Vue.js](http://vuejs.org) - A lightweight MVVM library.

+To have your own frontpage, just:

+* Fork this repo
+* Create branch `gh-pages`
+* Wating for a while && visit http://yourid.github.io/front

 The main files of Front Page is `index.jade` and `js/base.js`.

 Using jade helps customize easier.
 For example, if you don't care about `Hacker News`, you only need to comment out the relevent code(e.g. `command + /` in Sublime) in `index.jade` and `js/base.js` to remove it.